cambridge-ceu/csd3/docs/applications/ldsc.md

 	--frqfile-chr 1000G_frq/1000G.mac5eur.\
 	--out BMI_baseline
 ```
-and our results are contained in the tab-delimited file named `BMI_baseline.result`.
+and our results are contained in the tab-delimited file named `BMI_baseline.result` -- note in particular the CNS enrichment P=8.30e-24.

 ### Cell type analysis